 Manage Size Charts

-Before applying size grading to a pattern, a Size Chart must be created.
+Before applying size grading to a pattern, a Size Chart Template must be created.

 Create a new Size Chart